MattDodsonEnglish/docs/readme.md

 ![Krabi Ghost Theme Changing Colors with CSS Variables](https://d33wubrfki0l68.cloudfront.net/f198fd98d9ad212631534236ecc9e2ab3bd7df50/025d6/images/docs/ghost/krabi/color-variables-change.png)

-The color brand is used for buttons, links color, and links hover.
+The color brand is used for buttons, links color, and link hovers.
 In the above example, we changed the color to be `red`.
 You can override this for any other variable.

-If, for example, you want to add another color that is not available in the available theme variables and wants to add another style to a new element.
-You can create a new variable and give it a name and value.
+If, for example, you want to add a color that's not in the available theme variables, or add another style to a new element, you can create a new variable and give it a name and value.

 We can extend the previous example to add a new color for the logo color and assign that variable to the `.c-logo__link` class.